moxley01/birdle/readme.md

 I wanted each daily phrase to be something nice and wholesome, something that would inspire you for the day.
 Positivity can be found anywhere if you look hard enough!

+I am submitting this project to the "content discovery" category.
+All users get the same BIRDLE puzzle each day - the tweets they see are not necessarily from people they follow, and therefore by engaging with this game they have the chance to discover new Twitter users that they might not currently engage with.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>